-The internship will provide a view of the work performed by park planning professionals in the Department of Parks, Recreation and Marine (PRM) to ensure that the needs of the community are met.
+The internship will provide a view of the work performed by professionals in the Department of Parks, Recreation and Marine (PRM) to ensure that the needs of the community are met.
 The internship goal is to provide interns with the following opportunities:

 - Gain practical experience in parks specific project design, management and construction.

 - Understand the impact of park and recreation infrastructure and services to the community and how the agency operates in a municipal government setting.

 - Understand and appreciate duties and responsibilities of PRM personnel.

 - Become involved in activities that will develop professional skills and foster professionalism.

 - Develop a personal philosophy of park and public project design.

 - Determine professional strengths and areas in which to grow/improve.

 - Develop an understanding of organizational and administrative procedure.